 Service during the War

 In 1757, one battalion of the regiment was with the Reichsarmee operating in Thuringia and Saxony.
-The other regiment was at Ulm.
+The other battalion was at Ulm.
 In August, this army combined with a French contingent under the Prince de Soubise to form the Franco-Imperial Army for the planned reconquest of Saxony.

 |Late in the autumn of 1757, the Lieutenant-General Prince de Soubise reported in his "Mémoire raisonné sur l'armée de l'empire," that he rated this regiment as "poor."

 Source: Brodrück, Karl: Quellenstücke und Studien über den Feldzug der Reichsarmee von 1757.
 Ein Beitrag zur Geschichte im 18.
 Jahrhundert, Leipzig: Dyck, 1858